LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 # Event URL: [https://bit.ly/2IqATCK](https://bit.ly/2IqATCK)

-# An introduction to the brand new IBM Blockchain Platform 2.0 in the Cloud!
+## Title: An introduction to the brand new IBM Blockchain Platform 2.0 in the Cloud!

 # linkedin.com/in/lennartfrantzell